RexManglicmot/Mayo-Clinic-Text-Sentiment-Analysis/Mayo-Clinic-Yelp-Review-Text-Analysis.md

 </center>

 What is the best hospital within the US?
+Which one is the nearest to me?
+Where can find out what patients have to say about this XYZ hospital?
-How do I know I’m getting the best care?
-These questions are sample of many as many Americans navigate the maze of the US private healthcare hospital system.
-With a total of 6,093 US hospitals[^1], it leaves many to wonder which healthcare system they should ut their lives and money in.
-Not all hospitals are created equal as some are privately and publiced owned; some do well versus some do not.
+These questions are sample of many questions as Americans navigate the maze of the US private healthcare hospital system.
+On average, health care spending is \$12,530 per person in 2022, which is up from \$11,462 in 2019.[^1] With a total of 6,093 US hospitals[^2], it leaves many to wonder which healthcare system they should put their lives and money on.
+Unlike a single payer system, where the government covers majority of healthcare needs for its citizens (i.e. Canada, UK, and Australia), the US healthcare system is comprised of private and public conglomarate and individual hosptal systems.
+Therefore, in the US, not all hospitals are created equal as some are privately and publicized owned; some do well versus some do not.

-Thus, every year U.S. News publishes the best hospitals ranked within the U.S.[^2] Although the list does not contain all the hospitals, but contained about 4500.
+There is a need to rank such hospitals.
+Thus, every year U.S. News publishes the best hospitals ranked within the U.S.[^3] Although the list does not contain all the hospitals, but contained about 4500.
 The top ranked hospital for 2022-23 is the Mayo Clinic based on U.S. News methodology.
-To gain a better understanding why the Mayo Clinic is \#1, I decided to use a Text Analysis on comments made by Yelp reviewers.
+To gain a better understanding why the Mayo Clinic is \#1 and to further build upon this study, I decided to use anothe method to better understand and use a Text Analysis on comments made by Yelp reviewers as a means.

 Thus, this projects aims to understand user reviews through the Yelp platform, which is aimed to provide reviews to many businesses,